instructure/instructure-ui/docs/testing/converting-old-tests.md

 ### Running Jest

-Jest can be run from the project root with the `yarn test:new` command.
+Jest can be run from the project root with the `npm run test:new` command.
 It's configured in our CI pipeline so pushing a branch to remote runs these tests together with the legacy tests automatically.

 ### Adding new tests to a package